• Skip to primary navigation

 Between 6:30-7pm make your way back to your seat because the fireworks begin around 7:20pm and last until 9:10 pm.
 These fireworks are, by far, the most impressive fireworks I’ve ever experienced.
 They are absolutely massive as they fill the sky with glittering light.
 Even though you are seated far away from where the action takes place, you can even feel slight warmth radiating off each burst and the sound vibrates in your chest.

 The fireworks show is also emotionally moving.
-The way that they pair the music that plays through the speakers mixed with the beautiful bursts of colorful fireworks made me feel rather sentimental.
+The way that they pair the music that plays through the speakers with the beautiful bursts of colorful fireworks made me feel rather sentimental.

 I especially felt this way during the portion of the show when “Jupiter” by Ayaka Hirahara played over the speakers as it perfectly lined up with the fireworks (yes I “Shazamed” this song immediately because it was so powerful!).